 - A. Development standards.
 Both units of a corner duplex must meet the following standards to ensure that the two units have compatible elements.
-Adjustments to this section are prohibited, but an alternative design may be proposed per OCMC 17.14.070.B. - B. Unit configuration.
+Adjustments to this section are prohibited, but an alternative design may be proposed per [Section] OCMC 17.14.070.B. - B. Unit configuration.
 Units may be located side-by-side or stacked over each other. - C. Entrances.
-Two street facing frontages shall meet the standards of OCMC 17.14.050.
+Two street facing frontages shall meet the standards of [Section] OCMC 17.14.050.
 No more than one (1) door may face a single street frontage. - D. Height.
-The height of the two units must be within four 4 feet of each other; this standard does not apply to stacked units. - E. Façade design.
-Each street facing façade must comply with OCMC 17.14.030 and 17.14.040 incorporating the required design elements. - F. Unit compatibility.
-On bBoth units shall comply with the following:

-- 1. Exterior finish materials.
+The height of the two units must be within four feet of each other; this standard does not apply to stacked units. - E. Façade design.
+Each façade must comply with [Section]OCMC 17.14.030 and 17.14.040 incorporating the required design elements. - F. Unit compatibility.
+On both units: - 1.
+Exterior finish materials.
 The exterior finish material must be the same, or visually match in type, size and placement. - 2.
 Roof pitch.
 The predominant roof pitch must be the same; this standard does not apply to stacked units if they do not both have a roof. - 3.
 Eaves.
 Roof eaves must project the same distance from the building wall; this standard does not apply to stacked units if they do not both have a roof. - 4.
 Trim.
-All windows shall include Trim must be the same in trim type, and size and location.
-The size of the trim must be a minimum of 2 inches in width. - 5.
+Trim must be the same in type, size and location. - 5.
 Windows.
 Windows must match in proportion and orientation.
-Windows shall occupy a minimum of 15 percent of the lineal length of the street-facing facades.